Skip to main content

 Some Useful Tips for sharing the GGA Code of Conduct

-is visible on the wall of all Girl Guide meeting places.
+It is suggested, the Girl Guide Australia Code of Conduct is visible on the wall of all Girl Guide meeting places.

 If the volunteering is at a fundraising event, e.g., a fundraising barbeque, email the GGA Code of Conduct to all those helping prior to the event.